PFLAtm/Quantum_Bot/README.md

 - echo: repeats the given argument
 - joke: prints a (hopefully) funny joke
 - help: shows this text
+- verify-all: gives a verified role to everyone
+- copypasta: prints a random copypasta from a given selection
+- timeout:

 ### other features

 - adds reaction roles
+- welcomes new members